 Children normally cry when they get hurt - except for those who have been repeatedly abused.
 Does he respond to pain when being examined?
-Does he sit with a stare of "frozen
+Does he sit with a stare of "frozen watchfulness"?

-Always remember that children have only one set of parents and may grow protective if the parents receive an external
+Always remember that children have only one set of parents and may grow protective if the parents receive an external threat.

+Relatives' Explanations

-SS2-4 13 SS6-4 · · · · · · · · · · · · · · · · · · · Relatives' Explanations NOTES 14 Notes Interviewing relatives in an abuse situation is extremely delicate, but very important in assessing the child's total situation.
-If relatives are angry, e.g.: THEORETICAL BASE OF paternal grandmother when parents are separated and children live with mother In the book, Helpin Kempe and Helfer in three elements mus •maternal grandmother who has many conflicts with her daughter - the potential - the child - the crisis They may exaggerate the situation. - the crisis Relatives may be protective: • .
-Kempe, Henry C., to keep the child within the family to deny that their family has severe problems because of fear of a "sick" individual's retaliation Child and His Fam Pennsylvania, 1972 Relatives may not really know what is going on.
-The Potential to Al Child's Siblings' Explanations This is acquired ov four factors: Such explanations may be accurate.
-On the other hand, young children: .
-How were the receive the often do not recognize the differences between beating and spanking .
-Have they bec trust or use .may forget a sibling's severe fall, auto accident, etc. .
-Do they have often parrot and report what they hear rather than what they know give? .
-Do they have sometimes "gang up" on parents and bear out each other's stories in order to punish.
-(Watch out for this especial ly in the cases of adolescents.) • (or children) •may be scared or guilty due to real or distorted involve- ment in the abuse The Child If child abuse is indicated and siblings are interviewed, be prepared to protect them. • Usually the child i child one who: . is seen diffe . fails to resp - . really is dif bright, has a 加加 Often, however, the stubborn, demanding • • 1
+Interviewing relatives in an abuse situation is extremely delicate, but very important in assessing the child's total situation.
+If relatives are angry, e.g.:

+- paternal grandmother when parents are separated and children live with mother - •maternal grandmother who has many conflicts with her daughter to keep the child within the family to deny that their family has severe problems because of fear of a "sick" individual's retaliation

+They may exaggerate the situation.

+Relatives may be protective:

+Relatives may not really know what is going on.

+Child's Siblings' Explanations

+Such explanations may be accurate.
+On the other hand, young children:

+- •often do not recognize the differences between beating and spanking - .may forget a sibling's severe fall, auto accident, etc. - -orten parrot and report what they hear rather than what they $\underline{know}$ - sometimes "gang up" on parents and bear out each other's stories in order to punish.
+(Watch out for this especial ly in the cases of adolescents.) - •may be scared or guilty due to real or distorted involvement in the abuse

-$\langle \rangle$
+If child abuse is indicated and siblings are interviewed, be prepared to protect them.

+13 NOTES SS6-4 14 Notes

-ASE OF CHILD ABUSE CAUSATION
+THEORETICAL BASE OF CHILD ABUSE CAUSATION

-Helping the Battered Child and His Family,\ fer indicate that, for child abuse to occur, s must be present:
+In the book, Helping the Battered Child and His Family,\ Kempe and Helfer indicate that, for child abuse to occur, three elements must be present: